xjh22222228/micro-design-editor/README_en-US.md

 * `design.validate(): Promise`, trigger a validation, resolves only if there's no erro.
 * `design.markAsSaved()`, tell `Desgin` data has been saved.

-### stripUUID

-There's a `stripUUID` method on `Design` instance, you can use this method to strip all internal ids used by `Design` before sending data to server.
-This may help reduce data size.

-Note: calling `stripUUID` before sending data to server is optional.

 ### How to Implement new Design Component?